decause/tos-rit-projects-seminar/doc/final_project_rubric.rst

 Is it hosted on OpenShift or a similar PaaS?
     5 points

-Does it hook into Facebook
+Does it hook into Facebook?
     2 points

-Game supports various different screen resolutions.
+Game supports various different screen resolutions?
     5 points